haraka/Haraka/docs/plugins/tls.md

 ### `no_tls_hosts`

-If needed, add this section to the tls.ini file and list any IPs that have broken TLS.
+If needed, add this section to the tls.ini file and list any IP ranges that have broken TLS.
 Ex:

     [no_tls_hosts]
-    192.168.1.3=true
+    192.168.1.3
+    172.16.0.0/16

 The [Node.js TLS](http://nodejs.org/api/tls.html) page has additional information